apache/spark/docs/structured-streaming-state-data-source.md

 Structured Streaming provides a data source named "State metadata source" to provide the state-related metadata information from the checkpoint.

 Note: The metadata is constructed when the streaming query is running with Spark 4.0+.
 The existing checkpoint which has been running with lower Spark version does not have the metadata and will be unable to query/use with this metadata source.
 It is required to run the streaming query pointing the existing checkpoint in Spark 4.0+ to construct the metadata before querying.
+For operators using the operator metadata format version 1, the metadata is written once and does not change.
+For operators using metadata format version 2, this metadata can change and can be queried by providing the relevant batchId.

 ### Creating a State metadata store for Batch Queries